Ecora Resources PLC Announces Transaction in Own Shares

-LONDON, UK / ACCESSWIRE / April 10, 2024 / Ecora Resources PLC ("Ecora" or the "Company") (LSE:ECOR)(TSX:ECOR) announces that on 10 April 2024, it purchased 500,000 ordinary shares of 2p each in the Company (the "Shares") on the London Stock Exchange through Peel Hunt LLP, in accordance with the terms of its share buyback programme announced on 27 March 2024 (the "Programme").
+LONDON, UK / ACCESSWIRE / April 11, 2024 / Ecora Resources PLC (LSE:ECOR)(TSX:ECOR) announces that on 11 April 2024, it purchased 500,000 ordinary shares of 2p each in the Company (the "Shares") on the London Stock Exchange through Peel Hunt LLP, in accordance with the terms of its share buyback programme announced on 27 March 2024 (the "Programme").
 The shares acquired will be held in treasury.

 500,000